openstack-charmers/charm-quagga/README.md

           [here](https://github.com/fnordahl/interface-bgp).
 Instructions for building charm with local artifacts can be found in the [Juju documentation](https://jujucharms.com/docs/devel/developer-layers-interfaces#creating-an-interface-layer).

+To just get a BGP router to play and speak with you can deploy the charm to a LXD container on your laptop using the localhost provider.

+    juju deploy quagga

+To interface with quagga CLI:

+    juju ssh quagga/0 sudo -s
+    VTYSH_PAGER=cat vtysh

+    Hello, this is Quagga (version 0.99.24.1).
+    Copyright 1996-2005 Kunihiro Ishiguro, et al.

+    juju-c7f4d7-0# show run
+    Building configuration...

+    Current configuration:
+    !
+    !
+    ...

 Set up MAAS and create the required fabrics, spaces and subnets.

 Example spaces: